acidprime/hiera-eyaml-pkcs11/README.md

   # Example with chil mode
   # Note the use of ssl instead of "secure" in the pkcs7 path as
   # is the default in the eyaml README file.
 This is just an example
+  # You could do variable interpolation for the password, and use
+  # hiera to store its value.
+However if the goal is to use pkcs7
+  # to encrypt the pkcs11 password, pkcs7 would need to be fully
+  # configured prior to this step.
+That is a chicken before the
+  # egg scenerio if using the exec below to create keys in the first
+  # run.
+One option would be to specifiy an invalid default i.e.
+  # hiera('hsm_password','PKCS7_NOT_CONFIGURED').
+This should allow
+  # The first run to cleaning place compile and configure pkcs7
+  # and the subsequent run to configure pkcs11

   $pkcs11_config = [
     ':eyaml:',